GitHub

 Quickstart

-This walks you from a fresh checkout to a running, dry-run Kapkan instance that detects attacks against a test prefix.
-Nothing here can announce a route — dry-run is the default.
+This walks you from nothing to a running, dry-run Kapkan instance that detects attacks against a test prefix.
+There is no build step — Kapkan ships as a single prebuilt, signed binary — and nothing here can announce a route, because dry-run is the default.

 2. Run in dry-run

-Start Kapkan with the bundled development config and human-readable logs:
+From the unpacked tarball, start Kapkan with the bundled example config and human-readable logs:

 3. Point your exporters at Kapkan